HuyaneMatsu/hata/docs/topics/wip_plugins.md

 ## Setup & Teardown

-Not every change can be tracked inside of a plugin, sometimes you might want to access resources, which are actively used while the bot is running.
-An other case is when you want to make other changes to the application outside of the tracked scope.
+Not every change can be tracked within a plugin, sometimes you might want to access resources, which are actively used while the bot is running.
+Another case is when you want to make other changes to the application outside the tracked scope.

-At these cases you might want to use the `setup` and the `teardown` functions.
+In these cases you might want to use the `setup` and the `teardown` functions.

 ```py
 def setup(module):